nicklockwood/layout/README.md

 > Yes, we have submitted apps using Layout to the App Store, and they have been approved without issue.

+*Q. Which platforms are supported?*

+> Layout works on iOS 9.0 and above.
+There is currently no support for other Apple OSes (tvOS, watchOS, macOS), nor cometing platforms such as Android or Windows.

+*Q. Will Layout ever support watchOS/tvOS?*

+> There are no plans at the moment, but it should be fairly simple to add support for iOS-derivative platforms.
+If you need this, please create a pull request with whatever changes are required to make Layout build on those platforms.

-*Q. Does Layout support macOS/AppKit?*
+*Q. Will Layout ever support macOS/AppKit?*

-> Not currently, but this would make sense in future given the shared language and similar frameworks.
+> There are no plans at the moment, but this would make sense in future given the shared language and similar frameworks.
+If you are interested in implementing such a feature, please create an issue on Guthub to discuss the approach.

-*Q. Will Layout support Android/Windows?*
+*Q. Will Layout ever support Android/Windows?*

-> No. There are no plans to port Layout to other platforms at the moment.
+> There are no plans to port Layout to other platforms at the moment.
 Android and Windows in particular already use a human-readable XML format for their view templates, which eliminates some of the need for a Layout-like replacement.

 *Q. Why isn't Cmd-R reloading my XML file in the simulator?*